Gatling Executor

 simulation: tests.gatling.BasicSimulation

-The simulation option is canonical class name for main simulation class.
-It will be passed as-is to gatling with -s option.
+The simulation option is the canonical class name for the main simulation class.
+It will be passed as-is to gatling with the -s option.

 Load Configuration

-Taurus supports possibility to send values of execution options concurrency, iterations, ramp-up hold-for and throughput to Gatling test script.
+Taurus supports the possibility to send the values of the execution options concurrency, iterations, ramp-up hold-for, and throughput to the Gatling test script.
 Below you can see how you can use these parameters on the Gatling side to set up your test:

 package tests.gatling